h5py/h5py/docs/source/intro/quick.rst

 This can be used for metadata like descriptive titles or timestamps.

-A dictionary-like object which exposes this behavior is attached to every Group and Dataset object as the attribute ``attrs``.
+A dictionary-like object which exposes this behavior is attached to every Group and Dataset object as property ``attrs``.
 You can store any scalar or array value you like::

     >>> dset.attrs